Blue Haven - San Remo

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Blue Haven - San Remo has 68 active public transport stops, all of which are bus stops.
 These stops are served by 46 different routes that together facilitate 942 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents on average located just 176 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents on average located 176 meters from the nearest stop.

-Across all routes, an average of 134 trips per day are made, which equates to about 13 weekly trips per individual stop.
+On average, there are 134 trips per day across all routes, which equates to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport